 The ability to empathise with people helps drive powerful connections at work.
-It can build that crucial level of trust and emotional engagement that makes for success in business.
+It can build that crucial level of trust and emotional engagement that makes for success in business as leader.
 Having empathy is being about being able to see the world as others see it, with understanding and without judgement.
 Leaders with executive presence are able to use empathy to communicate in a way the audience understands and build excellent rapport with all of their connections.

 Integrity is about always choosing to do the right thing no matter what, and doing it for the right reason.
 Leaders with integrity have a set of morale’s, values and principles to which they are highly committed, regardless of the consequences.
 Integrity is an admirable quality which makes a leader trustworthy and dependable.

 Confidence is an essential quality in any good leader and is especially important in leaders with executive presence.
 Others will not have confidence in you, if you do not have confidence in yourself and your ideas.
 Having confidence and self-esteem is not a skill, but a result of one’s behaviours.
 When we stand tall, we feel taller.
 When we bring positivity to others, we feel positive about ourselves.
-Our Confidence & Self Esteem course has step by step processes that will help you to achieve greater confidence and self-esteem for increased executive presence.
+Our Confidence Self Esteem Training has step by step processes that will help you to achieve greater confidence and self-esteem for increased executive presence.

 Composure is the ability remain calm and collected, especially if faced with uncertainty or if put under pressure.
 As a leader, you are constantly sending out signals to those you lead and it’s important to send out the right signals even if there is a problem.
 Leaders with executive presence are able to remain in control of their state of mind in any situation enabling them to act rationally and sensibly in response.
 Composure is often projected as confidence and will be reflected back in others.